Netatalk/netatalk/doc/manual/Installation.md

     passwords for authentication with netatalk.

-    The CrackLib dictionary, which is sometimes distributed separately in a runtime package, is also a requirement.
+    The CrackLib dictionary, which is sometimes distributed separately in a runtime package, is also a requirement both at compile and run time.

 - D-Bus